60 Second Lemon Law Assessment™

 While you can try to resolve some issues directly with a dealership or manufacturer, certain situations call for professional legal help.
 Going up against a major car company means facing their experienced legal teams, and you deserve an expert in your corner.
 If you find yourself in any of the following scenarios, it’s a strong signal that you should speak with an attorney who can protect your rights and guide you through the process.

 Proving that a vehicle is defective isn’t always straightforward.
-This can involve gathering technical evidence, hiring expert witnesses, and understanding complex legal arguments.
-An experienced attorney knows how to build these cases from the ground up and has the resources to demonstrate fault, which can be difficult to do on your own.
-They have a track record of handling successful lemon law cases and know what it takes to win.
+This can involve filing suit, gathering technical evidence, hiring expert witnesses, and understanding complex legal arguments.
+The right litigation lemon law firm knows how to build these cases from the ground up and has the resources to demonstrate fault, which can be difficult to do on your own.

 If a vehicle defect caused an accident that resulted in physical harm, you should contact a lawyer immediately.
 This moves your situation beyond a simple warranty dispute into a personal injury claim.
 These cases involve calculating not just the cost of vehicle repairs but also medical bills, lost wages, and compensation for pain and suffering.
-Car manufacturers will defend these claims vigorously, so having a dedicated legal advocate is essential to ensure you receive fair compensation for your injuries.
-Don’t try to handle a case involving physical harm by yourself; contact us today for a free consultation.
+It’s unwise to try to handle a case involving physical harm by yourself.

 Does the Lemon Law apply to used cars?
 While most state Lemon Laws are designed to protect buyers of new vehicles, you are not necessarily out of luck if you bought a used car.
 Many used vehicles are still covered by the manufacturer’s original warranty or an extended warranty.
 In these cases, a federal law called the Magnuson-Moss Warranty Act can offer similar protections, allowing you to pursue a claim for breach of warranty.